echo2echo/passwordGenerator/README.md

 Change the length parameter in the URL below for how long you would like your password to be.

-Passwords 16 or more are recommended for added security
+Passwords of 16 or more characters are recommended for added security

 Most Systems should accept passwords up to 64 characters.